-- In a similarly nautical vein is Scottish band Alestorm, which define themselves as playing pirate metal, and includes in their catalogue a metal version of the Scottish national anthem.
+- In a similarly nautical vein is Scottish band Alestorm, which define themselves as playing pirate metal, and includes in their catalog a metal version of the Scottish national anthem.

 - Turisas, which was mentioned before, made a song called "Rex Regi Rebellis", which is based on Finnish epic historical novel called "Tales of a Field Surgeon".
 There is actually a quote read from the novel in the intro narration to the song.

-- The entire "black side" of Queen II (which includes "Seven Seas of Rhye", "The Fairy Feller's Master-Stroke", "Ogre Battle", and "My Fairy King" from the first album.
+- The entire "black side" of Queen II (which includes "Seven Seas of Rhye", "The Fairy Feller's Master-Stroke", "Ogre Battle", and "My Fairy King" from their second album.